Why Data Scanning is Important

 Data related to customers’ location, transactional data, and calling patterns

 Data scanning solutions locate specific files according to search parameters.
 When considering data scanning vs. data loss prevention, the key difference is the next step.

 Data loss prevention tools can identify information, much like data scanning.
 However, once the targeted information is located, data loss prevention tools take action, such as sending an alert or encrypting the information.
 Unlike data scanning, data loss prevention is purpose-built to enforce remediation to prevent the accidental or malicious sharing of information.

 Why Data Scanning Is Important

 The ability to find and categorize information is valuable regardless of an organization’s size.
-Even small organizations generate large volumes of information that get lost.
+Even small organizations generate large volumes of information that can get lost.

 Data scanning can also help:

-- Analyze file ownerships and security permissions.
+- Analyze file ownership and security permissions.

 - Catalog sensitive information to improve data protection.

 - Discover and maintain an inventory of sensitive data that is stored to ensure that it is included in data protection programs.